pithos/pithos/README.md

 Pithos
 ------

+*I'm no longer able to dedicate enough time to Pithos to properly maintain the project.
+If you're interested in working on it, let me know -- km@kevinmehall.net*

 Pithos is a native Pandora Radio client for Linux.
 It's much more lightweight than the Pandora.com web client, and integrates with desktop features such as media keys, notifications, and the sound menu.